mbaeumer/mbaeumer.github.io/_posts/2023-01-13-pimp-your-ppt.markdown

 Handling images that are vertically aligned can be a bit more tricky to stretch.
 At first, let's see how the original image looks like:
 ![](/assets/pimp-ppt/03-vertical-image-original-small.png)

-As you can see the stretched version looks a bit strange and surreal which is probably not what you wanted.
+As you can see the stretched version looks a bit strange and surreal which is probably not what you wanted.<br>
 ![](/assets/pimp-ppt/04-image-vertical-stretched-small.png)

 One solution can be to put another image behind your actual image.
 Then you can stretch the background image and make it, for example, a bit blurry.<br>